lse-my470/lectures/README.md

 ## Assessment

 Take home exam (50%) and in-class assessment (50%).
-Students will be expected to produce 10 problem sets in the MT.
-Student problem sets will be marked each week, and will provide 50% of the mark.
+Students will be expected to produce 9 weekly problem sets in the MT.
+The first problem set is formative.
+The remaining 8 problem sets will be marked, and will provide 50% of the mark.

 Doctoral students registered for MY570 will be required to complete a substantive project of their own choice in place of the take home exam.
-You will be required to develop software that addresses a sufficiently complex computational social science task.
+You will be required to develop Python software that addresses a sufficiently complex computational social science task.
 Examples of possible projects include a software package that collects and analyses online data, an experimental game, or an agent-based model.
 The project should be approved by the instructors, so please get in touch with us well in advance.

-Problem sets will be distributed on Monday evening and due at 12:00 noon the following Monday.
+Problem sets will be distributed by Tuesday evening and due at 12:00 noon the following Monday.

-The take home exam will be distributed on Monday, December 16, 2019 and due at 12:00 noon on Monday, January 20, 2020.
+The take home exam will be distributed on Monday, December 14, 2020 and due at 12:00 noon on Monday, January 18, 2021.

 Please note that the deadlines are final.
 Late submissions for the weekly problem sets will automatically receive score 0, except in the case of a valid documented legal or medical excuse.
 Late submissions for the final take home exam will be penalized according to LSE's standard assessment rules.
 More information can be found [here](https://info.lse.ac.uk/current-students/services/assessment-and-results/exceptional-circumstances/extension-policy).